stuartjwright/fantasy-football-app/report/040-requirements.md

 The requirements for the real-time auction component of the application had to be fleshed out significantly before development could begin.
 The following more detailed rules were drawn up to describe how the auction logic was expected to function:

 * The auction can only begin once the league is full.
-* Once the league is full, it is up to the league creator to trigger the start of the auction.
+* Once the league is full, the league creator can trigger the start of the auction.
 * All auction participants start with a budget of £100M, with which to purchase players.
-* Once the auction has started, participants must take it in turns to pick a player to be auctioned off to the highest bidder.
-    * The participant which selected a player is considered to have opened the bidding at £0.
+* Once the auction has started, participants must take it in turns to pick a player to be auctioned off to the highest bidder (the participant who selected a player is considered to have opened the bidding at £0).
 * All bidding must occur in real-time, with details of bids shared immediately with other participants.
 * A player is sold to the highest bidder after 10 seconds of no bidding.
 * A participant may be prevented from bidding on a certain player for any of the following reasons:
     * They do not have sufficient budget to make a bid which is higher than the current highest bid.
-    * They are already the highest bidder (you cannot try to outbid yourself).
+    * They are already the highest bidder.
-    * They have too many players from the club in question (e.g. Liverpool).
+    * They have too many players from one club (e.g. Liverpool).
-    * They have too many players in the position in question (e.g. defender).
+    * They have too many players in one position (e.g. defender).
 * The auction can only end once all participants have completed a full squad of players as defined by the rules.
-    * No participant can ever be left with an incomplete squad.
-Even if they spend their entire budget on the first player, in the worst case scenario they can still pick up players for free at the end once everyone else has completed their squad.

 ## Additional Features